mishra-rishabh/nodejs_tutorial/README.md

 2 ways to initialize nodejs project:
 1. npm init -y: this command will setup a nodejs project with default values.
 2. npm init: this command will setup the node js project with the values that we give like, package name, version, description, etc.

+<b>npm: </b>npm is just like playstore and appstore of node.
+All the libraries are just like apps in playstore, We can just download and install the libraries to make use of it in our node app.